Zavexeon/kingpin/README.md

 ```

 # Request object
-This is the request object passed to request functions, not the `router.pageNotFound` property or the `router.onRequest()` hook.
+This is the request object passed to request functions and the `router.pageNotFound` property, not the `router.onRequest()` hook.

 #### `request.redirect(url)`
 This redirects the client to a specified url.